EvoTechMike/chatkit-node-backend-sdk/docs/server.md

 ## Data store

-ChatKit needs to store information about threads, messages, and attachments.
-The examples above use a provided development-only data store implementation using SQLite (`SQLiteStore`).

-You are responsible for implementing the `Store` class using the data store of your choice.
+ChatKit needs to store information about threads, messages, and attachments. **You are responsible for implementing the `Store` abstract class** - no concrete implementation is provided with the SDK.

+For development/testing, you can use an in-memory store (see `tests/helpers/MockStore.ts` for a reference implementation).

+For production, you must implement the `Store` interface using your database of choice (PostgreSQL, MySQL, MongoDB, etc.).
 When implementing the store, you must allow for the Thread/Attachment/ThreadItem type shapes changing between library versions.
-The recommended approach for relational databases is to serialize models into JSON-typed columns instead of separating model fields across multiple columns.
+The recommended approach for relational databases is to **serialize models into JSON-typed columns** instead of separating model fields across multiple columns.

 ```typescript
 import { ThreadMetadata, ThreadItem, Attachment, Page } from 'chatkit-node';